JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 The Null Hypothesis is the hypothesis that there is no statistically significant difference between groups A and B. This hypothesis assumes that any difference observed between the two groups is the result of random chance.

-For an A/B Test, the Null Hypothesis is the researcher's initial viewpoint.
+In an A/B test, the Null Hypothesis is the researcher's initial viewpoint.
 The researcher is seeking evidence to disprove (reject) the Null Hypothesis in favor of another hypothesis, or keep (not reject) the Null Hypothesis.

 <br>
 #### The Alternate Hypothesis